frePPLe/frepple/doc/user-guide/user-interface/report-manager.rst

 ..
 Important::

    The custom reports run in a database role that is configurable with the setting DATABASES / SQL_ROLE.
-If not configured correctly, users can run queries that damage the integrity or performance of the database.

-   For security reasons this should be set to a role that has sufficiently restricted permissions, eg read-only access to a subset of the database tables.
+By default this is role that only has read permissions to a subset of the database tables.

-   If you're not familiar with this level of administration of the PostgreSQL database, it can be safer to disable the "report manager" app altogether in the INSTALLED_APPS setting.
+   Database administrators can grant additional permissions, if required.

 Creation of custom reports is only available to users that are granted the permission "reportmanager | can create custom reports".